11 Best Sea Kayaking Locations in the World - from the Sea Kayaking Experts!

-For travelers wanting an active and immersive vacation, kayaking through some of the world’s most breathtaking landscapes can’t be beat.
+For travelers wanting an active and immersive vacation, kayaking through some of the world’s most breathtaking landscapes can’t be beaten.
 From paddling beneath awe-inspiring glaciers in the world’s polar reaches to visiting sun-drenched beaches lapped by Mediterranean waters, it’s an incredible way to get a completely different perspective on our globe’s natural and cultural wonders.

 In this guide, we’ll introduce some of the top sea kayaking destinations in the world to help inspire your next vacation.